francoisledorner/WebComponentsVuejs/README.md

-# Reusable web components in VUE JS
+# Reusable web components in VUE JS - Webcomponent-`DL` Webcomponent-`Delight`

 # Install
-> You can get the project and run `yarn install` , a demo page will run
+> You can checkout the project and get dependencies with `yarn`, a demo page will run with `yarn serve`

 or